thomaspernet/DataAnalysisPy/DataAnalysisPy.md

 -   table_count

 	-   the first table gives the raw count of observations between the rows and the columns
-	-   In our example, the rows are the industries and the columns are the provinces.
-The matrix is quite large since there are 29 provinces and 39 industries
+	-   In our example, the rows are the industries, and the columns are the provinces.
+The matrix is quite significant since there are 29 provinces and 39 sectors
 	-   It is difficult to interpret, so we need to look at the other tabs

 ![](https://drive.google.com/uc?export=view&id=1Dq1kDweswl271gH_1I5f8c0KFhSFz9GL)